SEC573: Python for Penetration Testers

 Mandatory Laptop Hardware Requirements

-By bringing the right equipment and preparing in advance, you can maximize what you'll see and learn as well as have a lot of fun.
+By bringing the right equipment and preparing in advance, you can maximize what you will see and learn - and have a lot of fun doing it!

 If you have additional questions about the laptop specifications, please contact firstname.lastname@example.org.

-A basic understanding of any programming or scripting language is require for this class.
+A basic understanding of any programming or scripting language is highly recommended but not required for this class.

 Other Courses People Have Taken